 At an industry level, government regulations with respect to the control and taxation of greenhouse gas emissions could have a material impact on the nature of oil and natural gas operations of the Corporation's customers.
 A new climate change policy was announced by the Alberta government in the fall of 2015 that resulted in the implementation of a carbon levy effective January 1, 2017.
-At the federal level, the Canadian government has also indicated that it plans to pursue a carbon pricing scheme.
+At the federal level, the Canadian government has also indicated that it plans to pursue a carbon pricing scheme that will backstop any applicable provincial carbon pricing framework.
 Initial indications are that the Alberta carbon levy is an additional cost for Canadian Operators operating in the province.
-However, the exact effect of the carbon levy and the impact on CES' business is not determinable at this time.
+As an oilfield service company, the Corporation is not a large-scale emitter of greenhouse gasses and does not anticipate the impact of these regulations to be material to its operations.
+However, the carbon levy may have a material impact on Operators, which could result in a material adverse effect on demand for CES' products and services.

 Given the evolving nature of the debate related to climate change and increasing government regulation on this issue, it is not possible to predict with certainty the potential impact of the future changes in Alberta and other jurisdictions for other additional royalties, levies, other taxes on the Corporation and its operations, as well as possible divergence in climate change policies between Canada and the US.